 The school operates an equal opportunities policy for children with special educational needs who are afforded the same rights as other children.
-This includes both those children with Education Health Care Plans for their special educational needs and those others with less significant problems.
+This includes both those children with Education Health Care Plans for their special educational needs and those others with less significant barriers to learning.